|

 years service, he was a Third Engineer Officer in the

-Merchant Navy Cable Ship Alert.
-He was 39 when he died
+Merchant Navy, Cable Ship Alert.
+Born on 9 April 1905, he was 39 when he died

 He was the son of John Odion and Kate